- Normal precautions

 Health services in Singapore are top-class.
 Before you travel, you should, however, visit a doctor to check that you have any required vaccinations.
 You should also have comprehensive medical insurance before you travel to Singapore, as treatment and medication can be extremely expensive.

 Some prescribed and over the counter medicines available in Ireland are considered controlled substances in Singapore.
 You must apply for prior authorisation and a permit at least ten working days before your travel date from the Singapore Health Sciences Authority in order to bring any such medication into Singapore.
 For medicines that do not contain a controlled substance, you may bring up to three months’ supply into Singapore without prior approval, but must bring supporting documents such as a letter from your doctor or a copy of the prescription as proof that the medicines are for your personal use.
 For more information, please consult the Health Sciences Authority website.
 If you have questions please email email@example.com.

 Dengue fever is common in Singapore, with 4,000 to 5,000 reported cases every year.
 You should take adequate precautions against being bitten by mosquitoes.

 Yellow fever vaccination is required for travellers who are arriving from, or have transited through, countries with risk of yellow fever transmission.

 Singapore sometimes experiences high levels of air pollution (‘haze’), from land clearance fires in Indonesia.
 We advise all Irish visitors and residents to monitor the updates and advisories from the Singapore National Environment Agency (NEA)

 Importing certain controlled drugs and pirated copyright material is prohibited and there are restrictions on entering with items like replica guns, radio communications equipment, and weapons and ammunition (including empty cartridge cases and air guns).
-For more information visit the travellers section of the Singapore Customs website.
+For more information visit the Singapore Customs website.